-Improvements over Fiscal 2019 and Assessment of Fiscal 2020
+Improvements over and Assessment of Fiscal 2021

 The effectiveness of the Board of Directors is assessed in terms of its composition, operational status, deliberation/reports at its meetings, auditing status on its business execution, and the operations of the non-mandatory Nomination Advisory Committee and Remuneration Advisory Committee.
 The company conducts surveys of each Director and Auditor about their assessing the effectiveness of the Board of Directors.
-At the end of fiscal 2020, we confirmed steady yearly improvement in its effectiveness, which was at a favorable level in general.
-We also confirmed that various initiatives will continue to be implemented in different ways to further enhance the effectiveness of the Board of Directors going forward while maintaining an awareness of changes in the surrounding environment and trends in corporate governance.
+At the end of fiscal 2021, we confirmed steady yearly improvement in its effectiveness, which was at a favorable level in general.
+We also confirmed that various measures will be flexibly and proactively taken to further enhance the effectiveness of corporate governance in order to appropriately respond to the needs and demands of society as a company listed on the Prime Market going forward.